Case Study · Anonymized profile

 What this engagement did not include.

-No legal services, no tax structuring, no immigration or visa work, no banking introductions, no platform licensing or US data-protection legal opinion, no fiduciary services, no IP filing, no contract drafting, no M&A advisory.
+No legal services, no tax structuring, no immigration or visa work, no banking introductions, no platform licensing or US data-protection legal opinion, no fiduciary services, no IP filing, no contract drafting, no M&A transaction work.
 Platform licensing, US data-protection, and OEM master-service-agreement work were carried by German counsel and US counsel in parallel.

 Common questions on this profile.